Monday, September 23, 2024

 Nearby are the House of Commons, the House of Lords, the River Thames and the London Eye.

-We headed to the Lord's Cricket Ground in the afternoon.
+We headed to the BBC and later in the afternoon to Lord's Cricket Stadium.

 (To be continued)